Cubs cut Frazier, put Stroman on IL; Miley hurt again - WHIZ News

 The 27-year-old Frazier, once a highly rated prospect, was given only 37 at-bats by the Cubs following his rocky tenure with the Yankees.
 Signed to a $1.5 million, one-year contract, he was batting .216 with three doubles, one RBI and a stolen base in 19 games.
 He missed more than a month because of an appendectomy.

-“We haven’t been able to give him real opportunities to watch him succeed right now,” manager David Ross said.
+“We haven’t been able to give him real opportunities to watch him succeed right now,” Ross said.
 “Tough decisions.
 I think we think a lot of Clint and his ability.”

 The emergence of rookie center fielder Christopher Morel in a crowded outfield made Frazier the odd man out in Chicago.
 The team has seven days to trade, release or send him outright to the minors if he clears waivers.